-For cryptographic operations the TOE relies on a FIPS 140-2 Level 3 [FIPS140-2] validated cryptographic module - a Hardware Security Module (HSM) - according to the Certificate Issuing and Management Components (CIMC) Protection Profile [CIMC PP].
+For cryptographic operations the TOE relies on a FIPS 140-2 Level 3 certified or a CC certified cryptographic module - a Hardware Security Module (HSM) - according to the Certificate Issuing and Management Components (CIMC) Protection Profile [CIMC PP].
+In accordance with the argumentation in chapter 1.2.3.5, this complies with the requirements from [CIMC PP] which originally demanded a FIPS-140-2 Level 3 certified HSM.

 All cryptographic operations (key generation, hashing, signing, verifying and key zeroizing) are performed within this validated cryptographic module.
 Of course, the TOE triggers all cryptographic operations of the HSM.
-The HSM runs in FIPS mode.
-Here, FIPS mode means FIPS approved mode of operation according to [FIPS140-2].